 Now that your podcast is all setup and ready to go, you can get to work publishing your first episode.

-Before you can publish you only need one thing ready – a media file for your episode.
-This is most commonly in MP3 or MP4 format, but it can be any audio or video file type you like.
-Bear in mind, however, that if you are going to be submitting your podcast to iTunes then they support these file formats only.
+Before publishing, you only need one thing ready – a media file for your episode.
+This is most commonly in MP3 format, but it can be any audio file type you prefer.
+Bear in mind, that if you are going to be submitting your podcast to Apple Podcasts they only support these file formats.

 If you would like to use the

 podcast post type for your podcast episodes go to Podcast > Add New in your admin menu – this will take you to the episode edit screen.
 If you have selected any other post types in your podcast settings then you could also go to the Add New page for one of those post types instead.

 Either way, you will end up with a screen that looks just like your blog post edit screen, except now you will have a a new box below the content editor titled Podcast Episode Details.

 In this box you will find the following fields:

 Here you can specify if your episode is in audio or video format – this defaults to audio, so if you are not publishing any video episodes then you can safely ignore this option.